hashicorp-education/learn-consul-k8s-nginx-inc-ingress-controller/README.md

     kubectl apply -f allow-static-server.yaml
     ```

-10. Verify NGINX ingress by making a request to the NGINX hostname for the `static-server` route.
+10. Verify connectivity to the backend `static-server` service through NGINX Ingress Controller by making a request to the NGINX hostname for the `static-server` route.

     ```bash
     curl ${NGINX_INGRESS_IP}.nip.io